Japanese Arm Sleeve Tattoos

 T

-raditional japanese sleeve tattoos make up a large part of the oldest pictorial form of tattooing in the world, which is the japanese tattoo.
-This was the tradition that established the sleeve tattoo, in which a portion of the arm is completely covered with tattooing.
-The sheer amount of tattooing contained in a sleeve is over the top and goes all in, full force and full throttle, and these aspects of the japanese sleeve tattoo draw us, as American tattoo collectors, to it.
+raditional Japanese sleeve tattoos make up a large part of the oldest pictorial form of tattooing in the world, which is the Japanese tattoo.
+This was the tradition that established the Japanese arm sleeve tattoo, in which a portion of the arm is completely covered with tattooing.
+The sheer amount of tattooing contained in a sleeve is over the top and goes all in, full force and full throttle, and these aspects of the Japanese arm sleeve tattoo draw us, as American tattoo collectors, to it.
 Correctly applied, we use it in its traditional form, preserving its power, but for our own purposes, advancing our American concerns, hopes, and statements of intent as we do so.

 What Makes a Traditional Japanese Sleeve Tattoo?